Gina Haspel: Tenure

 Haspel was officially sworn in on May 21, 2018, becoming the first woman to serve as Director of the Central Intelligence Agency on a permanent basis.

-On January 29, 2019, during a Senate Intelligence Committee hearing, Haspel reported that the CIA was "pleased" with the Trump administration's March 2018 expulsion of 61 Russian diplomats following the poisoning of Sergei and Yulia Skripal.
+On January 29, 2019, during a Senate Intelligence Committee hearing, Haspel reported that the CIA was "pleased" with the first Trump administration's March 2018 expulsion of 61 Russian diplomats following the poisoning of Sergei and Yulia Skripal.
 Haspel added that the CIA did not object to the Treasury Department's decision in December 2018 to remove sanctions on three Russian companies tied to Russian oligarch Oleg Deripaska, a close associate of Russian President Vladimir Putin.
 On the subject of recent relations between North Korea and the United States, Haspel stated, "I think our analysts would assess that they value the dialogue with the United States, and we do see indications that Kim Jong-un is trying to navigate a path toward some kind of better future for the North Korean people."

 By May 2019, Haspel had hired many women in senior positions.

 In December 2020, she became the subject of a death hoax.
 According to social media claims, Haspel was either killed, injured, or arrested in a CIA raid on a server farm in Frankfurt.
 Several fact-checking projects debunked these claims, and were unable to find any evidence that Haspel had died or that a raid had taken place.
 The CIA announced her retirement after 36 years of service, via a tweet, on January 19, 2021, one day prior to the presidential transition from Trump to Joe Biden.
 William J. Burns had been selected by Biden on January 11 to succeed Haspel pending Senate confirmation.
 Burns was sworn in as the new director on March 19, 2021.